-Federal and provincial pension benefits standards legislation sets out minimum standards applicable to pension plans and specifies rules relating to many aspects of the pension arrangement, including:
+Federal and provincial pension benefits standards legislation sets out minimum standards applicable to pension plans and specifies rules relating to many aspects of the pension arrangement, including the following:

-- funding;
+- funding

-- eligibility;
+- eligibility

-- pension formula;
+- pension formula

-- pensionable service;
+- pensionable service

-- contribution requirements;
+- contribution requirements

-- vesting and locking-in;
+- vesting and locking-in

-- early, normal and postponed retirement;
+- early, normal and postponed retirement

-- accrual of benefits and forms of pension;
+- accrual of benefits and forms of pension

-- investing and withdrawing pension fund assets;
+- investing and withdrawing pension fund assets

-- transfers of pension fund assets; and
+- transfers of pension fund assets

-- amendments or discontinuance of a pension plan.
+- amendments or discontinuance of a pension plan

 Employers with operations in more than one province or territory may operate one pension plan that is registered where the plurality of members work.
-The pension plan also provides pension benefits with respect to members employed in the other provinces or territories.
+The pension plan also provides pension benefits for members employed in the other provinces or territories.